-If a student is not making the expected academic gains, an All Students Can Learn meeting is scheduled.
-The School Leader oversees this meeting, and multiple stakeholders (i.e., school leadership, teachers, and other school staff) come together to review concerns, strategies to implement, and brainstorm further interventions.
+If a student is not making the expected academic gains, an All Students Can Learn meeting will be scheduled.
+The School Leader will oversee this meeting, and multiple stakeholders (i.e., school leadership, teachers, and other school staff) will come together to review concerns, strategies to implement, and potential further interventions.